adamosoftware/Postulate.Orm/README.md

     var customer = new Customer() { FirstName = "Adam", LastName = "O'Neil" };
     new MyDb().Save<Customer>(customer);

-Find a Customer based on SQL criteria:
+Find a Customer based on a WHERE clause:

     var customer = new MyDb().FindWhere<Customer>(
       "[LastName]=@lastName AND [FirstName]=@firstName",